Front National des Musiciens: The "Concerts de la Pléiade"

 These were concerts launched in 1943 by Gaston Gallimard, based on an idea by Denise Tual who organised them with the help of André Schaeffner.
 This undertaking was long described as an act of artistic resistance.

 The first five concerts, given at the Galerie Charpentier, were private.
 The first took place on 8 February 1943.
 The first public performance took place at the salle Gaveau (dress rehearsal on 20 June 1943, reserved for the Jeunesses musicales de France, followed by a concert on 21 June).
 Later, the concerts were held at the Salle du Conservatoire.
 The concerts continued until 1947.

 The programmes consisted mainly of French works, some early, some recent and some previously unpublished.

 In Belgium, Paul Collaer organised a similar kind of concerts for the 'Société privée de musique de chambre' between 1942 and 1944.

 Other musicians in the Resistance

-At the opéra Garnier, other Resistance groups were formed: the musicians' group and the machinists' group led by Jean Rieussec and Eugène Germain, members of the (banned) Confédération générale du travail|CGT.
+At the opéra Garnier, other Resistance groups were formed: the musicians' group and the machinists' group led by Jean Rieussec and Eugène Germain, members of the (banned) Confédération générale du travailCGT.
 This group was very active, distributing leaflets, helping Jews, Service du Travail Obligatoire draft dodgers and prisoners' families (including the wife of Jean Hugues, a member of this group who was arrested on 28 April 1942, deported to Auschwitz on 6 July 1942 and died at Birkenau on 16 January 1943), recording songs calling for struggle and taking part in the fight for the Liberation of Paris.

 Other people close to the music world resisted in other structures.
 This was the case, for example, of Raymond Deiss, printer and music publisher, member of the Armée des Volontaires, who launched an underground newspaper, Pantagruel, from October 1940 until he was arrested a year later.